 What does it mean to effectively interpret the Bible?
 In simple terms interpretation of the Bible means to explain, comprehend and bring underlying meanings to light in a way that the reader and others can thoroughly understand.
 What will advice for interpreting Scripture be the easiest to implement?
 Interpreting the Bible correctly is more important than memorizing scripture for the purpose of impressing others.
 To effectively lead souls to Christ one must not only be able…"How to Effectively Interpret the Bible"

 A few days ago somebody asked the question “does Christ promote sin?”
 My first thought was what kind of question is that?
 However, I was reminded that everybody talking about Christ is not about Christ.
-Additionally, because this question was posed in a Christian academic class it was necessary to determine whether it was intended to stimulate debate, entertainment or answer a legitimate question.
-Unfortunately, either one of these reasons resonating from a professed believer should cause concern. believer’s…"DOES CHRIST PROMOTE SIN?"
+Additionally, because this question was posed in a Christian academic setting it was necessary to determine whether it was intended to stimulate debate, entertainment or answer a legitimate question.
+In answer to that question, not only does Christ not promote sin, He gives us…"DOES CHRIST PROMOTE SIN?"

 My previous experience and common method of studying the bible involves reading bible scriptures coupled with other bible reference material when a further explanation was desired.
 Recently I started reading one of my late mom’s bible’s, (The Daily Bible, NIV by Harvest House Publishers), the New International Version), along with my traditional King James bible.
 I like the “The Daily Bible” but because it is not designed to be read in traditional chronological order sometimes…"IS THERE A RIGHT AND A WRONG WAY TO STUDY THE BIBLE?"